TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

     )
     $
     This multiplication can be simplified by taking modulo $m$ of every exponent as $omega^m = 1 = omega^0$ by definition.
 We will now present an example for $m= 8$ and hope you will be able to generalize the strategy.
-    #image("../images/FFT/8matrix.png")
+    #image("../images/FFT/8matrix.png", width: 80%)

     We can reorder the columns of matrix and the corresponding rows in the vector to bring the even-numbered columns to the left and the odd-numbered columns to the right.
-    #image("../images/FFT/8matrixReordered.png")
+    #image("../images/FFT/8matrixReordered.png", width: 80%)
     As the quadrents on the left are identical, we now only need to compute three products.
     #image("../images/FFT/8matrix3product.png")
     Here, the first product is litrally $"DFT"([a_0, a_2, a_4, a_6])$.
 We can calculate the other products by noticing
     #image("../images/FFT/8matrixObservation.png")
     Which means we only need to compute $"DFT"([a_1, a_3, a_5, a_7])$ and multiplying the respective values.
+#exercise(sub: "FFT")[

-    Implement `dft :: Polynomial a -> [Complex Double]`.
+    (i) Implement `dft :: Polynomial a -> [Complex Double]`.
 Keep in mind that as we are multiplying two polynomials of degree $m-1$, the output will be of degree atmost $2m - 2$.
 So we must choose which root of unity to take with that in mind.

     (ii) Now to implement `mulPoly :: Polynomial a -> Polynomial a -> Polynomial a`, we need a way to convert back from values at $omega^0, omega^1, dots omega^(n-1)$ to a polynomial of degree $n-1$.